 Founded in 1963, Sacred Heart University (SHU) is the second-largest Catholic university in New England.
-The school serves 5,130 full-time undergraduate students, 844 part-time undergraduate students and 2,984 graduate students from all 50 states including DC and over 30 countries.
+The school serves 5,130 full-time undergraduate students, 844 part-time undergraduate students and 2,984 graduate students from 48 states, DC, two U.S. territories and more than 40 countries.
 Total enrollment is nearly 9,000.

 SHU offers more than 70 academic programs, through five colleges and two schools.
-The School of Computing at Sacred Heart University (SHU) offers a BS in Game Design and Development, along with Certificates in Computer Gaming Design & Development at the undergraduate and graduate levels.
+The School of Computing at Sacred Heart University (SHU) offers a BS in Game Design and Development, along with both undergraduate and graduate Certificates in Computer Gaming Design & Development.
 The game programs are designed for students who wish to design and develop games for entertainment, simulation, and training.

-Per the school, the BS program begins with a “foundation in programming languages, problem solving techniques, and computer ethics.”
+The BS program begins with a “foundation in programming languages, problem solving techniques, and computer ethics,” says the school.
 Students will then “dig into everything necessary for great game design and development.”
 The program teaches the “game creation process, game play theory, fundamentals in computer graphics, components of animation, and how to thrive as part of a multi-disciplinary team.”

 Course highlights include 3D Object Creation, Advanced Computer Gaming, OOP with C# and Games, Advanced Scripting Concepts, Building Computer Games, Computer Ethics, and Photoshop and Illustrator.